-Vicenç Feliú is the Associate Dean for Library Services and Professor of Law at the Villanova University Charles Widger School of Law.
+Vicenç Feliú is the Associate Dean for Library Services and Professor of Law at Nova Southeastern University Shepard Broad College of Law.
 He graduated from Franklin Pierce Law Center (now the University of New Hampshire School of Law), Concord, NH, with a JD and a LLM in Intellectual Property and from the University of Washington, Seattle, WA, with a MLIS with an emphasis in Law Librarianship.
-He is the author of several articles on the Civil Law in Louisiana, Copyright and on Legal Research Pedagogy.
+He is the author of several articles on the Civil Law in Louisiana, Intellectual Property Law and on Legal Research Pedagogy.
 His articles are published in the Journal of Legal Education, the Louisiana Law Review, the International Journal of Legal Information, Legal Reference Services Quarterly, the Ohio Northern University Law Review, the Villanova Law Review, the John Marshall Review of Intellectual Property Law and the Rutgers Journal of Law and Public Policy.
 Along with Professor Alain Levasseur, he is the co-author of Louis Moreau Lislet: The Man behind the Code of 1808, a book on the life and work of the writer of the Louisiana Civil Code.

 Registration of trademarks in multiple jurisdictions around the world is governed by two independent treaties—the Madrid Agreement (the Agreement) and the Madrid Protocol (the Protocol).
 Despite its name, the Protocol is a separate treaty and not a “protocol” to the Agreement.
 Together, the Agreement and the Protocol are known as the Madrid System for the International Registration of Marks (the Madrid System).
 States party to the Agreement and/or the Protocol and organizations party to the Protocol are referred to collectively as Contracting Parties.
 Together, they constitute the Madrid Union, which is a Special Union under Article 19 of the Paris Convention.
 The Madrid System is a centrally administered system (by the International Bureau of the World Intellectual Property Organization, WIPO) for obtaining a bundle of trademark registrations in separate jurisdictions, creating in effect a basis for an "international registration" of marks.
 This guide is intended to highlight the resources and important issues encountered in using the Madrid System for the international registration of marks.